svm-suite/svm-suite.github.io/README.md

 ...
 ```

 Note how we use data parameters `input` and `output` specific to console instances.
-Now the both consoles are able to input any text from users, indicating the other user on typing a letter `A`.
+Now the both consoles are able to input any text from users, indicating the other user only on typing a letter `A`.
 Of course, this code can hardly be of any use, but we will introduce some new constructs to our router code, namely sections `MATCH` and `VAR`.
 Now, we may find the router capable enough not only to program our chat system, but also for many other purposes.
 This is how we could write the code for our chat system:

 ```
 ...